Wildlife - Deer Record Information

-Most recently the deer population in South Carolina has decreased, most likely as a result of habitat change related to forest management, extremely high harvest rates, and coyote predation on deer fawns.
-It will be interesting to see if the relationship between buck harvest and record entries will re-appear as the state's deer population becomes more moderate.
-It will be a number of years before this data is available because bucks that were taken during the last few years will continue to be measured for several more years.
+Most recently the deer population in South Carolina has decreased, most likely as a result of habitat change related to forest management, extremely high deer harvest rates, and coyote predation on deer fawns.
+With decreasing population density one would expect an increase in quality and it appears that beginning in about 2007 the number of record entries in proportion to the buck harvest has increased substantially.
+It will be interesting to see if this trend continues although it will be a number of years before this data is available because bucks that were taken during the last few years will continue to be measured for several more years.

 There is one other trend in the records that is worth mentioning.
 Notice in Figure 3 how the number of record entries by year is a jagged line indicating that the number of records spikes every 2 to 4 years.
 What would cause these somewhat predictable peaks?
 It is likely a simple matter of the movement of mature bucks in and out of the population.
 In other words, following a peak year it takes several years for another cohort of mature bucks to accumulate in the population.
 Once these mature bucks accumulate they are harvested resulting in another peak followed by several years when fewer mature bucks are available.
 If this is this case, it indicates that hunters are at least somewhat successful at harvesting mature bucks once they are available in the population at a certain density.